 Generally, you'll need ⅛th teaspoon of pure monk fruit for every teaspoon of sugar in the recipe.
 Remember, start with less and taste as you go!

-Alternative Sweeteners: You're not limited to monk fruit!
-Experiment with other natural sweeteners like pure maple syrup (use ⅔ the amount of sugar) or raw honey (use ¾ the amount).
-Keep in mind that these options will increase the sugar content slightly.
+Natural Sweetener Options: Experiment with other natural sweeteners like pure maple syrup (use ⅔ the amount of sugar) or raw honey (use ¾ the amount).

-Flour Explorations: Swap the almond flour for other flours like oat flour, coconut flour, or even cassava flour for a grain-free alternative.
+Flour Options: Swap the almond flour for other flours like oat flour, coconut flour, or even cassava flour for another grain-free alternative.

 However, be aware that different flours absorb moisture differently, so you may need to adjust the amount of applesauce or wet ingredients slightly.